petems/petersouter.xyz/content/post/vault-gcp-auth.md

 There we go.
 We now have:

-* An initalized vault instance
+* An initialized vault instance
 * One secret in the K/V store
 * A policy for access to that one secret called `reader`
 * An auth policy tied to that `reader` policy that uses GCP IAM tied to a particular region